adumut/ascii-symbol-converter/README.md

 </h1>

 => Open terminal
-=> Go to the path where ascii.cpp and ascii(application/x-executable) is installed => Type ./ascii
+=> Go to the path where ascii.cpp and ascii(application/x-executable) are installed => Type ./ascii